Deformations of objects in $n$-categories

 So we can analoguously define $\RModalg(\C)$ and $\RModaug(\C)$.
 This has objects $(A, E, \eta)$ where $E \in \C$, $A \in \nAlg{n}$ (or $\naugAlg{n}$), and $\eta$ is a {\it right} action of $\LMod^{n-1}_A$ on $E$. \end{remark}

-Now we're finally ready to construct our functor.
+Now we are finally ready to construct our functor.
 To do this, we construct first the associated fibration, then use straightening/unstraightening to get the functor we need.
 Recall we have a cocartesian fibration $\LModalg(C) \to \naugAlg{n}$.
 Let $\LModalg(C)^{\cocart}$ be the subcategory whose morphisms are the cocartesian arrows of this map.
 Then

 is a left fibration.
 Our given object $M$ has a natural $\LMod^{n-1}_k$ action.
 This gives us an object $(k, M) \in \LModalg(C)$. \begin{definition}[Deformation fibration] Let $\Deform[\C, M]$ be the slice of $\LModalg(C)^{\cocart}$ over the object $(k, M)$.
 In other words: